cea-trust-platform/trust-documentation/doc/source/user_guide/reference/all.rst

-cast hexahedra into polyhedra so that the indexing of the mesh vertices is compatible with PolyMAC_P0P1NC discretization.
-Must be used in PolyMAC_P0P1NC discretization if a hexahedral mesh has been produced with TRUST's internal mesh generator.
+cast hexahedra into polyhedra so that the indexing of the mesh vertices is compatible with PolyMAC_HFV discretization.
+Must be used in PolyMAC_HFV discretization if a hexahedral mesh has been produced with TRUST's internal mesh generator.

 Parameters are: